Aspasia1337/IATResolution/README.md

 The mechanism itself is neither new nor unusual in Windows internals: dynamically resolving APIs instead of relying on the static Import Address Table has been used for decades in packers, protectors, anti-cheat systems and malware.

-However, for analysts coming from environments such as Android, where symbols, JNI boundaries and framework APIs provide early semantic context, encountering a nearly empty Import Address Table can make the program initially appear inert during static analysis.
+However, for analysts coming from environments such as Android, where symbols, JNI boundaries and framework APIs provide early semantic context, encountering a nearly empty Import Address Table can make the program appear inactive during static analysis.

 The goal of this write-up is therefore not to introduce a novel method, but to **walk through a practical example and show how to recognize and reason about it during reverse engineering**.